szczyglis-dev/py-gpt/README.md

 - `Use ReAct agent for Tool calls in Chat with Files mode`: Enable ReAct agent for tool calls in Chat with Files mode.

-- `Display full agent output in chat window`: If enabled, a real-time output from agent reasoning will be displayed with the response.

 - `Auto-retrieve additional context`: Enable automatic retrieve of additional context from vector store in every query.

 **Embeddings**